Library Administrative Manual

 I. Scope Of DDS Policy

-This policy codifies policy guidelines relating to the borrowing and lending activities of the Document Delivery Services Unit of the J. Paul Leonard Library, San Francisco State University.
+This policy codifies policy guidelines relating to the borrowing and lending activities of the Interlibrary Services Unit of the J. Paul Leonard Library, San Francisco State University.

 The policy addresses five major concerns:

-- the types of SFSU borrowers eligible for document delivery services (i.e. for whom materials are borrowed from other libraries),
+- the types of SFSU borrowers eligible for Interlibrary Services (i.e. for whom materials are borrowed from other libraries),

 - the types of materials that are received from other libraries and the loan terms extended to SFSU borrowers,

 - the SFSU materials loaned to other libraries on interlibrary loan and the loan terms,

 - the types of libraries to which materials are sent on interlibrary loan and the charges associated with these lending transactions, and